 Cordyceps Mushroom Tea

 Making cordyceps tea involves chopping the mushroom into small pieces and boiling approximately one tablespoon with ~8 ounces of water.
 Allow the mushroom pieces to simmer on low heat for 10-15 minutes, then strain and let cool before drinking.

 Again, however, this will involve purchasing (or finding) authentic raw cordyceps, which is not practical in most instances.

 Cordyceps Mushroom Powder

-Ultimately, the jury is out on Cordyceps mushroom benefits.
-The vast majority of studies to date involve lab rats or mice.
-Also, much of the available research is of questionable quality.
-Hopefully, the growing popularity of the fungi will lead to a more detailed investigation into their properties.
+Although initial research studies are promising, the jury is still out on Cordyceps mushroom benefits.
+The vast majority of publications to date involve lab rats or mice, and much of the available research is questionable.
+Hopefully, however, the growing popularity of the fungus will lead to more reliable investigations in the coming years.